-Instruction in developing one's comprehension of written communication and vocabulary and study skills.
+CMN 090 Interpreting Written Communications\\\ 3 cr. hrs.
+Prerequisite: CMN 080 with a grade of "C" or above within two semesters, or appropriate placement test score, or consent of department Instruction in developing one's comprehension of written communication and vocabulary and study skills.
 For students who need assistance to bring their reading skills to a college level.
 A grade of "C" or higher and a placement score of 10.0 or higher is necessary to exit the course.

-CMN 101 Introduction to Speech I
+Introduction to Speech I 3 cr. hrs.
 An introduction to the basic principles of oral communication as applied to public speaking.
 The course emphasizes the mastery of oral communication skills through a variety of exercises in which the student speaks before the group.
 Involves analysis of such topics as preparation, organization, and delivery.
 IAI: C2 900